Skip to main content

 What is its Purpose?

-• Script Policy aims to solve integration requirements without writing code by applying custom business rules and data transformations in the API Proxy (API Proxy Server) request pipeline.
+• Script Policy aims to solve integration requirements without writing code by applying custom business rules and data transformations in the API Proxy request pipeline.

-• Script Policy enables centralized management of operations such as masking, enrichment, or adapting error messages for incoming data in the response pipeline.
+• Script Policy enables centralized management of operations such as masking, enriching incoming data, or adapting error messages in the response pipeline.

 • Script Policy makes it possible to create a global/local shared script library for consistent behavior across different environments.

-• Script Policy maintains performance by engaging only in specified endpoint or header combinations through the condition engine.
+• Script Policy activates only for specific endpoint or header combinations through its condition engine, maintaining performance.

 Working Principle

-1. Request Arrival: For each HTTP/HTTPS request arriving at the API Gateway, the source IP address of the request is identified.
+1. Request Arrival: For every HTTP/HTTPS request arriving at the API Gateway, the source IP address of the request is detected.

-2. Policy Check: If the Script Policy is active, the system checks in the following order:
+2. Policy Check: If Script Policy is active, the system checks in the following order:

 • Is a Condition defined?
 If so, is the condition met?